Aniket52kr/WanderLust/README.md

 # Wunderlust

-Wunderlust is a travel-based web application that allows users to explore, create, and interact with travel listings.
-It combines seamless user experience with robust functionality, making it an ideal platform for wanderlust-driven adventurers.
+Wunderlust is a travel and venue booking web application that allows users to explore, book, and interact with travel listings and venues.
+It combines seamless user experience with robust functionality, making it an ideal platform for wanderlust-driven adventurers and venue hosts.

 ## Key Features
 1. **User Authentication**: